dotnet/docs-maui/docs/user-interface/controls/editor.md

         AutoSize="TextChanges" />
 ```

 When auto-resizing is enabled, the height of the <xref:Microsoft.Maui.Controls.Editor> will increase when the user fills it with text, and the height will decrease as the user deletes text.
+This can be used to ensure that <xref:Microsoft.Maui.Controls.Editor> objects in a <xref:Microsoft.Maui.Controls.DataTemplate> in a <xref:Microsoft.Maui.Controls.CollectionView> size correctly.

-> [!NOTE]
+> [!IMPORTANT]
 > An <xref:Microsoft.Maui.Controls.Editor> will not auto-size if the <xref:Microsoft.Maui.Controls.VisualElement.HeightRequest> property has been set.

 ## Transform text